Human trafficking in Barbados: History

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017 and 2023.

+In 2023, the Organised Crime Index gave the country a score of 4 out of 10 for human trafficking, noting the low level of prosecutions for this crime.

 Prosecution

 The Barbadian government made no discernible progress in its anti-human trafficking law enforcement efforts during the year 2010.
 Law enforcement agencies faced resource constraints and competing priorities.
 No trafficking offenders were prosecuted during the year.
 No cases were brought against employers for confiscating passports or travel documents.
 Barbados has no specific law prohibiting human trafficking, but slavery and forced labor are constitutionally prohibited.
 Existing statutes such as the Sexual Offences Act of 1992, Cap.
 154 and the Offences Against the Person Act of 1994, Cap.
 141 prohibit some trafficking offenses, as well as trafficking-related offenses, though these were not used to prosecute and convict trafficking offenders during the year.
-Sections 33 and 34 of the Offences Against the Person Act prohibit the crime of slavery; penalties for this offense range from five to 15 years’ imprisonment and are sufficiently stringent.
-There were no reports of government officials’ complicity in human trafficking.
+Sections 33 and 34 of the Offences Against the Person Act prohibit the crime of slavery; penalties for this offense range from five to fifteen years' imprisonment and are sufficiently stringent.
+There were no reports of government officials' complicity in human trafficking.